believemaster/Laravel-Roles-Permissions/README.md

 > Setup Admin Layout Dashboard
 > Setup AdminMiddleware with isAdmin() function in users model
 > Made common HasRoleMiddleware and hasRole() for all roles and removed AdminMiddleware and isAdmin()
+> Created Roles and Permissions Route For CRUD Operation